-Rich Inland Red Crag Pit, a vast variety of shells along with Sharks Teeth and Rays.
-An excellent location for any keen crag collector.
+This is a rich inland Red Crag pit, where you can find a vast variety of shells, along with sharks’ and ray teeth.
+It is an excellent location for any keen crag collector.

-♦ If coming from Ipswich, drive past the two shell garages which are situated on either side of the A12 and keep going past Farlingaye High School which will be on your right, you will come to a roundabout.
+♦ If coming from Ipswich, drive past the two shell garages, which are situated on either side of the A12, and keep going past Farlingaye High School on your right.
+You will then come to a roundabout.

-♦ Take the second exit towards Melton A1152.
-Keep going, through a set of traffic lights, over the railway crossing, passed the Wildfred Bridge pub, which will be on your left, keep going until you reach another roundabout.
-Take the second exit and stay on this road until you come to a crossroad.
-It should be signposted Alderton.
+♦ Take the second exit towards Melton on the A1152.
+Keep going through a set of traffic lights, over the railway crossing, past the Wilfred Bridge pub on your left, until you reach another roundabout.
+Take the second exit and stay on this road until you come to a crossroad signposted to Alderton.

-♦ Take the right turn until you come to the village of Alderton.
-You will come across the village stores, take a left turn which should be Hollesley Road.
-Then take the next right in to Buckanay Lane.
+♦ Take the right turn to the village of Alderton, where you will come across some village stores.
+Take a left turn into Hollesley Road, then take the next right into Buckanay Lane.
 Keep going until you reach a farm.
 This is your final destination.

 ♦ Ref: 52.02853°N, 1.43554°E

-FIND FREQUENCY: ♦♦♦♦♦ – Fossils from Alderton are common, the shell beds are packed with many different species.
-However other fossils are rare such as sharks teeth etc.
+FIND FREQUENCY: ♦♦♦♦♦ – Fossils from Alderton are common and the shell beds are packed with many different species.
+However, fossils such as sharks’ teeth are rare.

-CHILDREN: ♦ – This location is not suitable for children since you need to be close to the base of the cliff face.
+CHILDREN: ♦ – This location is not suitable for children because you need to be close to the base of the cliff face to find anything.

-ACCESS: ♦♦ – Can be difficult to those who don’t know the local area.
-Use the map provided for easy access.
+ACCESS: ♦♦ – This site can be difficult to find for those who do not know the local area.
+Therefore, the use of a map is essential.

-TYPE: – Fossils are found from the shell beds exposed in this pit.
+TYPE: – Fossils are found in the shell beds exposed in this pit.

 The Red Crag at Alderton is well exposed.
-Sadly many pits are now overgrown or have been filled in, but crag enthusiasts have kept this one clean through regular visits.
+Sadly, many pits in the area are now overgrown or have been filled in, but crag enthusiasts have kept this one clean through regular visits.

-Common sense when collecting at all locations should be taken.
-Care should be taken when collecting from at the base of the cliff face.
+Common sense when collecting at all locations should be used.
+Care should also be taken when collecting from the base of the cliff.

-A trowel or knife should be used for removing the shells from the shell beds.
-Fossil shells are fragile, so paper, and specimen boxes should also be taken.
+A trowel or knife can be used for removing the shells from the shell beds.
+However, these are fragile, so tissue paper and specimen boxes should also be taken.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – Alderton